Iridology: Methods

 In Canada and the United States, iridology is not regulated or licensed by any governmental agency.
 Numerous organizations offer certification courses.

 Possible harms

-Medical errors—treatment for conditions diagnosed via this method which do not actually exist (false positive result) or a false sense of security when a serious condition is not diagnosed by this method (false negative result)—could lead to improper or delayed treatment and even loss of life.
+Medical errors—treatment for conditions diagnosed via this method that do not exist (false positive result) or a false sense of security when a serious condition is not diagnosed by this method (false negative result)—could lead to improper or delayed treatment and even loss of life.